Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 The Science: This introduces translucency and the concept of looking "inside" things to see how they are made.

 The Setup: Fill a large bin with green shredded paper (grass) and brown dried beans (dirt).
-Hide small toy animals of various colors: some that blend in (green frogs, brown lizards) and some that stand out (bright red ladybugs, blue birds).
+Hide small toy animals of various colors: some that blend in (green frogs, green and brown lizards) and some that stand out (bright red ladybugs, small bird figures).

 The Activity: Give the children "Grabbers" (tongs) and two jars.
 Ask them to find the "Easy to See" animals and the "Hidden" animals.